Pallet Racking Types

 Pallet flow rack is ideal for materials with expiration dates, freezer or cold storage, food and beverage storage, and materials that vary in size.

-Pallet Racking Types: Carton Flow Rack
+Carton Flow Rack & Ideal Uses

 Carton flow rack is designed for first-in, first-out (FIFO) inventory management.
 Rack supports inclined rollers or wheels that allow cartons to glide from the back (loading) aisle to the front (picking) aisle.
 Brakes can be included for speed control.
 These gravity systems provide excellent volume utilization.
 Flow options are available to handle full cartons, split cases, or piece picking.
 Carton flow can be configured in many different ways, such as a stand-alone system, integrated with various pallet rack types, or within a multi-level pick module.